pwrtelegram/pwrtelegram/README.md

 Or you can manually substitute ```api.telegram.org``` with ```api.pwrtelegram.xyz``` or ```deepapi.pwrtelegram.xyz``` in your bot,

-Then you must set a custom backend (scroll down to see how to do that).

 If you use webhooks you must recall the setwebhook method.

+Then, if you intend to use the API to download/upload files, you must set a custom backend (scroll down to see how to do that).

 The API will automagically do the rest :)